DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 ## The Basics of the Code Verifier and Challenge

 According to RFC7636, the PKCE verifier is a string of random characters, from 43 to 128 characters in length.
-Why?
-I don't know, that's what the spec says.

 The challenge is `BASE64URL(SHA256(code_verifier))`.
 In other words it is a shorter string representing the SHA256 of the verifier.